 You may be able to claim compensation if:

-- Your bladder was cut or injured during surgery
+- Your bladder and / or ureters were cut or damaged during keyhole surgery

 - Your bladder injury diagnosis was delayed or misdiagnosed